Big Lake National Wildlife Refuge: The refuge

-The refuge is open to the public year-around, although it may be closed during floods.
+The refuge is open to the public year round, although it is sometimes closed during floods.

 Adjacent conservation areas

 Bordering the refuge on the north is the contiguous Hornersville Swamp Conservation Area, owned and managed by the Missouri Department of Conservation.
 It comprises 3166 acre that are also protected and managed for native wildlife.
-Contiguous with the refuge on the east is the Big Lake Wildlife Management Area owned by the state of Arkansas.
+Contiguous with the refuge on the east is the Big Lake Wildlife Management Area, owned by the state of Arkansas.
 It comprises 12320 acre and is open for hunting deer, waterfowl, and small game.
 The wildlife management area consists mostly of bottomland hardwood forests.
 Both areas are subject to flooding.